-An additional approach to spur renewable energy is through passage of a federal Renewable Electricity Standard (RES), which would require that a certain percentage of the nation’s electricity come from clean sources of energy such as solar, wind, and geothermal.
-Over half of the fifty states and the District of Columbia have adopted their own state-level RES policies, and LCV is working with our state LCV partners to both strengthen those as well as enact new RES’s in states currently without them.
-According to the Union of Concerned Scientists, a federal RES that required the United States to produce 25% of its power from renewable energy sources by 2025 would save consumers $64.3 billion on energy bills, in addition to spurring job creation and helping to fight global warming.
+An additional approach to spur renewable energy is through passage of a federal Renewable Electricity Standard (RES), which would require that a certain percentage of the nation’s electricity come from zero-carbon sources of energy.
+Over half of the fifty states and the District of Columbia have adopted their own state-level RES policies, and LCV is working to advance clean energy policies with our state LCV partners in three ways: 1) defending standards in states where they have come under attack; 2) strengthening standards in favorable states; and 3) enacting new RES’s in states where none currently exist.
+While national comprehensive legislation on clean energy is unlikely in the currently divided Congress, LCV is devoting resources at the state level to promote policies that foster the growth of the renewable energy sector.